HerraVp/PyDiscordBot/README.md

-# Test-Discord-Bot
+# Python-Discord-Bot
-This is just my test bot for Discord.
+This is just my python test bot for Discord.
 Really ez to code.